Finding the Flow

-If you’ve listened to much mainstream rap within the last decade, chances are you’ve heard Jason Schweitzer at work.
-The GRAMMY®-winning mixer and recording engineer has worked with hip-hop icons Wiz Khalifa, Busta Rhymes, Snoop Dogg, Dr. Dre, Eminem, and many more, earning himself a platinum reputation amongst rap royalty.
+If you’ve listened to much mainstream rap within the last two decades, chances are you’ve heard Jason Schweitzer at work.
+The Grammy-winning mixer and recording engineer has worked with hip-hop icons Wiz Khalifa, Busta Rhymes, Snoop Dogg, Dr. Dre, Eminem, and many more, earning himself a platinum reputation amongst rap royalty.

-Far from a one-genre wonder, Schweitzer has also tracked and mixed music for a wide array of artists ranging from the Pussy Cat Dolls and Fergie to Gretchen Parlato and Macy Gray.
+Far from a one-genre wonder, Schweitzer has also tracked and mixed music for a wide array of artists ranging from the Dolls and Fergie to Mayer Hawthorne and Macy Gray.
 He’s even engineered music by martial arts movie star Steven Segal.
 His latest project?
 A recently completed album with much talked-about neo-soul singer, producer, and songwriter Mayer Hawthorne.

 Here’s what Schweitzer had to say about developing artful ears, and channeling years of experience as a performing musician into every mix he does.
 Of course, he also waxes on the utility and power of his Universal Audio signal chain, and other secrets to his success.